-Call for Research Proposals
+Call for Research Proposals 2025

-The 2024 grants for research projects have been awarded to:
+The 2025 grants for research projects have been awarded to:

-Team members: Solo research
+Team members: solo research

-Principal Investigator: Annalisa Loviglio (Università di Bologna)
+Principal Investigator: Marlene Thomas (Università degli Stiudi di Catania)

 For transparency, the details of the main features of the original call for papers are reported below: